Journey into Disaster

 Goodbye children.
 What will happen next?

-Everything flies past me in this hot Asian night.
+Everything is flying past me in this hot Asian night.

 We’re passing the beautiful pool-area with water-slide and waterfall.
-I can see guests sipping cocktails at the bar and stretching their necks curiously about us.
-Then we are walking through the lobby of the hotel.
-On the right is the reception located and behind the desk a beautiful young receptionist.
-She is wearing a dark blue kimono, and is now looking down and then up.
+I see guests sipping cocktails at the bar and stretching their necks curiously about us.
+Then we are going through the lobby of the hotel.
+On the right is the reception located and behind the desk is a beautiful young receptionist.
+She wears a dark blue kimono, and is now looking down and then up.
 Our eyes meet in a split second.

 Do I see a touch of sadness in her eyes?